NAFA WeChat Account

 entry requirements

-5. Reference letters: You will need to register two referees who can give an informed view of your academic ability and suitability for the course.
+4. Reference letters: You will need to submit two reference letters that can give an informed view of your academic ability and suitability for the programme.

 Note: You will be notified of the outcome of your application 4 to 6 weeks after your portfolio interview or audition.
 Some application outcomes may take longer than expected.